macarooni-man/sox-mac-universal-binary-builder/README.md

 # SoX macOS Universal Binary Builder

+[Sound eXchange (SoX)](https://en.wikipedia.org/wiki/SoX) is command line audio processing tool.
 This script builds a self-contained SoX binary for macOS that works on both Intel (x86_64) and Apple Silicon (arm64) processors.
 The binary includes all necessary libraries statically linked, making it portable and easy to distribute.

 ## What it builds